-The Career Center offers drop-in resume reviews, 2-4 pm., Monday-Friday.
+The Career Center offers drop-in resume reviews, 2:00-3:45 pm., Monday-Thursday.
 These 15 minute sessions are an excellent way for you to receive tips to developing a resume or have a professional offer you advice on changes that will better highlight your strengths and qualifications.
 Be sure to check out the Prepare Your Documents section for up-to-date resume advice and samples.

 - Most important first – list the most important/relevant items first (top to bottom and left to right).

 - Do not attach a picture or include age, marital status, race, or religion.

 - Emphasize strong English skills – i.e., writing papers and presenting in courses, internship, etc. If you have a “Language Skills” category, don’t list English (it will be assumed you are fluent in English).

 - Make sure that the resume has a clear format and is free from grammatical and spelling errors as well as awkward language.